Canadian pound: Reunification and decimalization

-In 1857 the Currency Act was amended, abolishing accounts in pounds and the use of sterling coinage as legal tender.
-Instead decimal 1¢, 5¢, 10¢, and 20¢ coins were introduced in 1858 at par with the US dollar, and postage stamps were issued with decimal denominations for the first time in 1859.
-British gold sovereigns and other gold coins continued to be legal tender.
+In 1857, the Currency Act was amended and abolished accounts in pounds and the use of sterling coinage as legal tender, and dollars and cents—at par with the US dollar—were the only accepted units of account.
+New decimal 1¢, 5¢, 10¢, and 20¢ coins minted by the Royal Mint were put in circulation in 1858, and postage stamps were issued with decimal denominations for the first time in 1859.
+While British gold sovereigns and other gold coins continued to be legal tender, the pound currency ceased to exist as a unit of account, and was replaced by the new Canadian dollar.